sunaku/tork/README.markdown

 Features
 ------------------------------------------------------------------------------

+  * No configuration needed: run `tork` for Ruby, `tork rails` for Rails.

-  * Executes test files in parallel, making full use of multi-core CPUs.
+  * Runs test files in parallel using fork for multi-core/CPU utilization.

-  * Tests *changes* in your Ruby application: avoids running (1) unchanged test files and (2) unchanged tests inside changed test files.
+  * Tests *changes* your Ruby application for rapid TDD: avoids running (1) unchanged test files and (2) unchanged tests inside changed test files.

-  * Supports MiniTest, Test::Unit, RSpec, and any testing framework that (1) reflects failures in the process' exit status and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.
+  * Supports MiniTest, Test::Unit, RSpec, and *any testing framework* that (1) exits with a nonzero status to indicate test failures (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

   * Logs the output from your tests into separate files: one log per test.
     The path of a log file is simply the path of its test file plus ".log".

   * Configurable through a Ruby script in your current working directory.

+  * You can override the modular `tork*` programs with your own in $PATH.

   * Implemented in less than 400 lines (SLOC) of pure Ruby code! :-)